Burns Philp: History

-Up to 1903, Burns Philp operated as merchants and shipping agents in the Pacific Islands, as well as providing a mail service and carrying tourists to Papua New Guinea, New Hebrides and the Solomon Islands.
+Up to 1903, Burns Philp operated as merchants and shipping agents in the Pacific Islands, as well as providing a mail service and carrying tourists to Papua New Guinea, New Hebrides and the British Solomon Islands.
 In 1904, Burns Philp began to acquire plantations and land to develop into plantations in the British Solomon Islands.

 In 1914 the Burns Philp Tourist Department was established, advertising tours on Lord Howe Island and Norfolk Island.
 Acquisition of the Port Moresby Hotel occurred in the same year, with the Papua Hotel purchased some years later.
 Burns Philp "maintained a near monopoly on passenger services to Melanesia until the outbreak of the war in the Pacific".
 During this period the company had a dominant role in trade in the region distributing general merchandise and collecting copra.

 By 1916, Burns Philp was operating 7 plantations in the British Solomon Islands through subsidiaries - the Solomon Islands Development Company, the Shortland Islands Plantation Ltd and Choiseul Plantations Ltd.